Mediatek-Cloud/api-reference/device/edit.md

-# Device Edit
+# Device Delete

 ## Description

-Use HTTP PUT to request for a device edit
+Use HTTP DELETE to request for a device deletion

 ## Syntax